erikdubois/GithubTutorial/README.md

 </a>

-## 3. Most used markdown to make a beautifull 'homepage' or README.md
+## 3. Most used markdown to make a beautiful 'homepage' or README.md

 * making titles or heading 1, 2, ...
 * making text bold or italic